yunguan-wang/Spacia/README.md

 Todo

 ### Contact Us
-If you have any suggestions/ideas for Sprod or are having issues trying to use it, please don't hesitate to reach out to us.
+If you have any suggestions/ideas for Spacia or are having issues trying to use it, please don't hesitate to reach out to us.

 Yunguan Wang, yunguan[dot]wang@utsouthestern[dot]edu